-Randy Norton will begin his second season as head coach of the UAB women's basketball team.
+Randy Norton will begin his third season as head coach of the UAB women's basketball team.
 Norton, a 30-year coaching veteran, was named the sixth head coach in UAB history on April 22, 2013 after serving as the associate head coach at the University of Missouri.

 In his first season with the Blazers, Norton lead the team to a 16-15 finish overall and 7-9 in conference play.
 Under his tuteledge, Karisma Chapman had her best season of her already storied career at UAB.
 She led the team with 20.2 points per game and recorded 16 double-doubles on the season to earn a first team all-conference selection.

 Norton has coached at multiple levels throughout his career, including 11 seasons in NCAA Division I. With stops at Missouri and Illinois State, his teams have garnered two NCAA Tournament appearances, four WNIT berths, three Missouri Valley Conference Championships and two MVC tournament titles.

 In three years at Missouri -- two as the lead assistant and one as the associate head coach -- Norton helped revive the Tigers' women's basketball program with a WNIT bid in 2013 -- the school's first postseason berth in six years.

 While on the staff with head coach Robin Pingeton, Norton and the Tigers accomplished one of the best runs in school history despite playing rigorous schedules each season.
 In his first year with the program, Missouri played the seventh-toughest slate in NCAA Division I with three wins against ranked opponents.
 Most recently, the Tigers defeated No. 9 Tennessee, 80-63, on their way to a postseason berth in 2013.